NASA-SW-VnV/ikos/TROUBLESHOOTING.md

 Compiling IKOS with both `-DBUILD_SHARED_LIBS=ON` and `-DIKOS_LINK_LLVM_DYLIB=ON` should fix the issue by linking against the single libLLVM shared library.

+### `memory access violation at address: 0x00000088: no mapping at fault address` while running tests

+This is a bug in the APRON library.
+Some OS distributions provide outdated versions of APRON.
+Building APRON from source (https://github.com/antoinemine/apron), instead of relying on a version made available via the OS' package repository, should fix the issue.

 Analysis issues
 ---------------